César Mendoza tells us how Nito electric vehicles save time and above all money.

 First of all, how are you and your family doing in these COVID-19 times?

 Last November, my wife had COVID-19, but without severe symptoms and with due attention, neither my three children nor I was infected.

 Tell us about you, your career, how you founded NITO.

 César Mendoza: I was born in Caracas, Venezuela, and graduated in Industrial Design.
 I initially worked in Milan and abroad, in Tokyo, and then returned to Italy, where I have lived for over 30 years.
-For 12 years, I directed the European Institute of Design (IED) in Turin, the capital of the automobile, thanks to my knowledge of transportation design and my great passion for two wheels, born with motocross which continues to be my favorite hobby.
+For 12 years, I directed the European Institute of Design (IED) in Turin, the capital of the automobile, thanks to my knowledge of transportation design and my great passion for two wheels, born with motocross which continues to be my favourite hobby.

 Aware of the environmental problem and convinced that the future is electric, I have combined research, experience, and fun to create a project improving urban traffic with innovative and efficient means of transportation.
 Therefore in 2014, NITO was born, together with a group of designers and collaborators with the same mobility idea and the fundamental support of partners, investors, and founders who immediately shared my entrepreneurial vision.